Many people never experience symptoms.

 Dextrose given by mouth (or by vein if people are vomiting) can also be beneficial, particularly in people whose attacks are brought on by a low-calorie, low-carbohydrate diet, but these measures are less effective than heme.

-Pain can be controlled with drugs (such as acetaminophen and opioids).
+Pain can be controlled with medication (such as acetaminophen or opioids).

-Nausea, vomiting, anxiety, and restlessness are treated with a phenothiazine-type drug for a short time.
+Nausea, vomiting, anxiety, and restlessness are treated with a phenothiazine-type medication for a short time.
 Ondansetron may also be given for nausea.

 Insomnia may be treated with chloral hydrate or low doses of a benzodiazepine but not a barbiturate.
 An overly full bladder may be treated by draining the urine with a catheter.

-Doctors ensure that people do not take any of the drugs known to precipitate an attack, and—if possible—address other factors that may have contributed to the attack.
+Doctors ensure that people do not take any of the medications known to precipitate an attack, and—if possible—address other factors that may have contributed to the attack.